The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/leveling-guide.md

 * Use Summon Ifrit when you have Ruby Arcanum available.
 Spend your fire attunement stacks on Ruby Ruin II when fighting one or two enemies, or Ruby Outburst when fighting three or more enemies in close proximity.
 * Use Summon Titan when you have Topaz Arcanum available.
 Spend your earth attunement stacks on Topaz Ruin II when fighting one or two enemies, or Topaz Outburst when fighting three or more enemies in close proximity.
 * Use Summon Garuda when you have Emerald Arcanum available.
 Spend your wind attunement stacks on Emerald Ruin II when fighting one or two enemies, or Emerald Outburst when fighting three or more enemies in close proximity.
-* Weave Energy Drain whenever it becomes available; spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage..
+* Weave Energy Drain whenever it becomes available.
+Spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage.
 * Use Radiant Aegis or Physick if you need additional survivability (can be important while playing solo or doing quests).

 ## Levels 51 - 60

-Energy Siphon will become available at Level 52, as another option for refreshing Aetherflow Gauge.
-Once you’ve unlocked this ability, you should use it when fighting three or more targets.
+Energy Siphon will become available at level 52 as another option for refreshing Aetherflow Gauge.
+Once you have unlocked this ability, you should use it when fighting three or more targets.

-At Level 54, you will receive your final ruin upgrade, with Ruin II upgrading to Ruin III.
+At level 54, you will receive your final ruin upgrade, with Ruin II upgrading to Ruin III.
 This upgrade will also include your Gemshine abilities: \
 \
 Ruby Ruin II —> Ruby Ruin III